-The Best Sci-Fi Movies on Netflix You Absolutely Need to Watch
+The Best Sci-Fi Movies on Netflix You Absolutely Need To Watch

-Sci-fi movies can be difficult to find on Netflix -- especially classics.
+Sci-fi movies can be tricky to find on Netflix -- especially older classics.
 That's why we've created this list!

 We wanted to highlight a few of the best sci-fi gems -- like Synchronic -- alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like Spiderhead if you're looking for something you haven't seen before.